Kato

 - Its causes and cures"

-(1973) and in 1991 she published a teaching video which is great because you can actually see
+(1973) and in 1991 she published a teaching video - DVD which is great because you can actually see

 what's written in the books and understand it better.
 This DVD was very difficult to find, now it's here).
-Back then, those books
+Her books were praised by Yehudi Menuhin.

 were ahead of their time, nobody spoke about